masala/masala-parser/README.md

 ## Tutorial

-According to Wikipedia,
-*"In functional programming, a parser combinator is a higher-order function that accepts several parsers as input and returns a new parser as its output."*
+According to Wikipedia *"in functional programming, a parser combinator is a higher-order function that accepts several parsers as input and returns a new parser as its output."*

 ### Hello World